Consensus-Based Dantzig-Wolfe Decomposition: Computational Experiments

 \section{Computational Experiments}

-In this section, we present preliminary computational experiments where we solve randomly generated instances using the proposed DDW algorithm.
-The algorithm is implemented in Python using a Message Passing Interface package, mpi4py \cite{dalcin2011parallel,dalcin2008mpi,dalcin2005mpi}.
-Gurobi is used to solve all optimization problems, including the quadratic programs resulting from the augmented Lagrangian (\ref{OPT:ARDMn}), where a barrier method is used.
-Experiments were run on a 3.00 GHz Amazon server running on Linux, with 36 cores and 2 threads per core, capable of running up to 72 processes in parallel.
+In this section, we present preliminary computational experiments where we solve cutting stock instances from the literature and synthetic instances.
+CDWD and DWD are implemented in Python using a Message Passing Interface package called mpi4py \cite{dalcin2011parallel,dalcin2008mpi,dalcin2005mpi} and Gurobi is used as the backbone solver.
+In DWD, only the subproblems are parallelized.
+The quadratic programs resulting from the augmented Lagrangian \eqref{OPT:ARDMn} are solved using the barrier method.
+The master problem in DWD and all subproblems are solved using Gurobi's concurrent method.
+The cutting stock instances were run on a 3.6 GHz Linux machine with 6 cores and 2 threads per core, and the synthetic instances were run on a 3.00 GHz Amazon server running on Linux, with 16 cores and 2 threads per core.
+We however limit ourselves to only using one thread per core to avoid the overhead of hyperthreading.